FIVE MOST SURPRISING FINDS

 1

 Black-owned businesses have a five-year survival rate of 35%, compared to 50% for white-owned businesses.
 For every hundred Black entrepreneurs who open their doors, sixty-five will close them within five years.
-And the conversation about why is the most dishonest conversation in Black economic life.
+The conversation about why is the most dishonest conversation in Black economic life.
 U.S. Small Business Administration, Office of Advocacy, 2023

 The Capital Gap Is Real — And It Is Devastating